The Transportation Commission is responsible for setting ferry fares and policies for Washington State Ferries.

 Created in 1951, the Washington State Ferry system is the largest ferry system in the United States and the third largest system in the world.
 Nearly 23 million people ride the ferries each year.
 There are 20 terminals located on nine routes throughout the Puget Sound, from the San Juan Islands in the North Sound to Pt.
 Defiance in Tacoma, Washington.

-The Transportation Commission adopted changes to current ferry fares on August 24, 2011.
-This is the first step towards meeting an overall revenue target of $310 million that must be raised by ferry fares between July 1, 2011 and June 30, 2013 as required by the state transportation budget.
+The Transportation Commission adopted changes to current ferry fares and policies on July 30, 2013.
+This is the first step towards meeting an overall revenue target of $328 million that must be raised by ferry fares between July 1, 2013 and June 30, 2015.

 Current Ferry Fares